 Costa Mesa Slow Play Etiquette

 The major message is to keep up with the group ahead of you within a shot.
 If you start to fall behind pick up the pace and catch up.
 The basic rule of thumb is to play Ready Golf.
 Be ready to play when it is your turn.
-Most players think they are fast players but most golfers think other players are slow… The slowest group dictates the pace of play for every group behind them.
+The slowest group dictates the pace of play for every group behind them.

 Here are some suggestions to help fight slow play: